-- For theoretical purposes, single variable is used for illustration.
+- For theoretical purposes, a single variable is used for illustration.
 But practically, multiple features / independent variables are used for predicting a variable.

-- In the first example you saw how housing prices were predicted based on their sq feet value.
-But ideally problems can get more complex and have multiple features required to map the output.
+- In the first example, you saw how housing prices were predicted based on their sq feet value.
+But ideally, problems can get more complex and have multiple features required to map the output.